OpenstackForkedProjects/openstack-tutorial/tutorial/nova_api.rst

 First of all we need to create a keystone user for the nova service::

-   root@auth-node:~# openstack user create --domain default --password-prompt nova User Password:
+   user@ubuntu:~$ openstack user create --password openstack nova +-----------+----------------------------------+
-   Repeat User Password:
-   +-----------+----------------------------------+
    | Field     | Value                            |
    +-----------+----------------------------------+